wgu-opensource/osmt/ui/README.md

 ## Development server
 Run `npm run start-hotreload` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Angular CLI - install globally vs using local version
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.
+Rather than installing Angular's CLI globally, you can invoke commands on OSMT's `ng` devDependency by calling `npm run ng whatever_command`.
+This may help avoid conflicts with other Angular tooling installed on your development machine.

 ## Code scaffolding
 Run `npm run ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.